canonical/launchpad-manual/docs/developer/explanation/index.rst

 Explanation
 ===========

-Launchpad is a large platform built over many years on the Zope Toolkit, PostgreSQL, and a substantial body of Python and JavaScript.
-These pages explain the ideas behind the project, the components that make up the platform, and the practices its developers follow.
+Launchpad is a large platform built over many years.
+These pages explain the ideas behind the project, its components, and the best practices its developers follow.

 The ideas behind Launchpad
 --------------------------

-Launchpad connects the networks of people who make software with the network of dependencies between their projects.
-Understanding why Launchpad exists, who it serves, and the values that guide it provides the context for everything else.
+Launchpad connects the people who make software with users and other developers, and offers the resources they need to make their software available.
+Understanding why Launchpad exists, whom it serves, and the values that guide it provides the context for everything else.

 - :ref:`What is Launchpad? <what-is-launchpad>`
 - :ref:`About Launchpad security <about-launchpad-security>`